irawanmurjayanto/integratedsystem-flutter-/README.md

-Integrated System (Flutter Project) with barcode scanner.
+Integrated System (Flutter Project) with barcode scanner(Smartphone Camera).
 These System include from raw material purchasing until to finance with barcode system scanner.
 I made this system for compony purpose